FTX founder Bankman-Fried's Bahamas case to resume as extradition looms

 FACTBOX-From BlockFi to Genesis, crypto firms reel from exposure to FTX

-(Reporting by Jared Higgs and Maria Alejandra Cardona in Nassau Additional reporting and writing by Luc Cohen in New York; Editing by Noeleen Walder and Matthew Lewis)
+(Reporting by Jared Higgs and Maria Alejandra Cardona in Nassau Additional reporting and writing by Luc Cohen in New York; Editing by Noeleen Walder, Matthew Lewis and Mark Potter)

 ((luc.cohen@thomsonreuters.com; +1 646 361 1622; Reuters Messaging: Twitter: @cohenluc))